tczajka/bootstrap/README.md

 Before we get there, we will have to take us a lot of little steps.
 And we will learn a lot in the process.

 Where do we start?
-We assume we have a computer with a Linux operating system and a command line terminal.
+We assume we have a computer with a Linux operating system, an [x86](https://en.wikipedia.org/wiki/X86) CPU and a command line terminal.
 We will use some basic Linux commands such as `echo` and `cat` and a plain text editor such as `vi`, `emacs` or `gedit`.